lvillasen/Quantum-Teleportation-with-Qiskit-on-a-Real-Computer/README.md

 - Alice applies a CNOT gate to her two qubits $q_1q_0$

-- Alice applies a Hadamard gate to gate to her qubit $q_0$
+- Alice applies a Hadamard gate to her qubit $q_0$

 - Alice measures her two qubis and sends the results to Bob using a classical channel